kuebler21/paco-cpu/_docs/002 - Concepts.md

 ### Description of the Idea and the Concepts behind PACO

-PACO is a CPU designed to calculate approximations hardware that can approximate specialized instructions (explicit, don't try to approximate and see results) provide a research platform
+* PACO is a CPU designed to calculate approximations
+* hardware that has approximate instructions
+* provide a research platform

 ### Goals:
 * learn about approximations